EPCCed/cs2-sdk-training/practicals/walk-through/wt6-routes-fabricDSDs/README.md

 # Walk through 6: Routes & Fabric DSDs

-In this walk-through we will modify split our AXPY operation into two parts:
+In this walk-through we will split our AXPY operation into two parts:

 * `v = a*x` will be performed on the left PE, and this result `v` will be transfered to the right PE, then
 * `y = y + v` will be summed on the right PE